 - ZUNO_SLEEPING_MODE_ALWAYS_AWAKE — device is always awake, reachable and helps to form mesh network acting as router (default mode).
 Used for mains powered devices.

-- ZUNO_SLEEPING_MODE_SLEEPING — device wakes up by user request (interrupt) or periodically and does not help to form mesh.
+- ZUNO_SLEEPING_MODE_SLEEPING — device wakes up by user request (interrupt) or periodically.
+Does not help to form mesh.
 Used for battery powered devices.

-- ZUNO_SLEEPING_MODE_FREQUENTLY_AWAKE — device wakes up by user request (interrupt) and regularly listening for packets (in Z-Wave it is called FLiRS), always available but does not help to form mesh.
+- ZUNO_SLEEPING_MODE_FREQUENTLY_AWAKE — device wakes up by user request (interrupt) or on packet received.
+Always available but does not help to form mesh.
 Used for battery powered devices.
+In Z-Wave this type of devices is called FLiRS

 ZUNO_SETUP_SLEEPING_MODE(ZUNO_SLEEPING_MODE_SLEEPING); ZUNO_SETUP_SLEEPING_MODE(ZUNO_SLEEPING_MODE_ALWAYS_AWAKE); ZUNO_SETUP_SLEEPING_MODE(ZUNO_SLEEPING_MODE_FREQUENTLY_AWAKE);